-Many readers of The Hunger Games, by Suzanne Collins, will say that they never noticed it was written in present until they got hooked, or someone mentions it.
+Many readers of The Hunger Games, by Suzanne Collins, will say that they never noticed the book was written in present until they got hooked, or someone mentioned it.

 Hunger Games worked well in Present, because the protagonist was, for lack of a better term, a country bumpkin.
 She wasn’t educated.
-She lived every day by the teeth of her skin, and she had to be hypervigilant in her subsistence existence.
+She lived every day by the teeth of her skin, ever vigilant in her subsistence existence.
 Someone who’s not book smart would lean towards a present tense voice: quick and factual.

-In contrast, even in an age where literacy is expected of most of the population, there are still those characters who like to extra navel-gaze and hyper-analyze vocabulary.
-Scholars and educated folks who have the luxury of white-collar leisure can sit back and ponder topics with their educated, historically-backed database of hindsight.
+In contrast, characters who enjoy navel-gazing, educated folks with the luxury of white-collar leisure, can sit back and ponder topics with their historically-backed database of hindsight.

 Imagine writing a book in future tense.
-It will remind us of that wishy-washy friend who always talks about their dreams and never acts on any of them, or a crummy salesman, and people like to pretend they’re immune to advertising.
-The biggest rule on telling compelling stories is to have characters that show agency and make decisions, instead of being passive and boring liars.
+It will remind us of that wishy-washy friend who always talks about their dreams and never acts on any of them, or a crummy salesman (people pretend they’re immune to advertising).
 However, just because a narrator uses a lot of Future doesn’t mean the story is automatically bad.
 In fact, it could be very wry.

 “You won’t believe what happens next.
 No, this won’t be another one of those click-bait articles from the deep web, but a compelling tale of failure.
 I’ll make note of my mistakes and have a report by—oh I don’t know—by the next two lifetimes.
 Will my children read it?
 Will anyone read about how I theorized and actually induced a black hole?
 I won’t have a clue about that, but I will have my revenge on Mitch McStupid, the guy who’ll steal my PhD thesis when I was still a naive, idealistic scholar.
 My name’s Will, by the way, but I’ll change it to Satoshi eventually.”